DEBORAH MAY

-Deborah has directed and produced large-scale multi-camera productions, documentaries and promotional films, working with some of the world’s leading artists and arts organisations, as well as producing a number of short, experimental, cutting-edge films with visual and performance artists.
-Over the past six years Deborah has worked extensively in the disability arts sector in London and in Perth, as a producer, mentor and collaborator.
+Deborah May has directed and produced large-scale multi-camera productions, documentaries and promotional films, working with some of the world's leading artists and arts organisations, as well as producing a number of short, experimental, cutting-edge films with visual and performance artists.
+Deborah studied Fine Art, in South Africa and at St Martin's School of Art, London, and worked in the theatre, a museum, a university art school, the United Nations film department, an animation studio, a film production company, the BBC.
+Over the past six years Deborah has worked extensively in the disability arts sector in London and Perth, as a mentor and collaborator.
+Currently working in Sydney as a freelance music and dance filmmaker.

 Recent work includes: